-It’s a pretty crazy world out there at the moment and we are all staring down the barrel of weeks or months of isolation and keeping kids busy.
-Scary thought, right?
+It’s a pretty crazy world out there at the moment; lockdowns and isolation are necessary and so is keeping kids busy and entertained.
 Particularly if you don’t want to end up with screen overload and the inevitable crankiness that comes with that!

 If you are trying to keep things low-waste and cost effective, you also don’t want to be ordering new plastic toys or gadgets that will most likely get fought over and then discarded after a few plays.